hn303/CamLandEc-RM03/supervision2-exercises_invisible_v2.md

 1. Go back to `Interface` tab, click `setup`.
 You will see that the Sejong data have been loaded.
 2. Click `go` and a few ticks and click `go` again.
 What happens?
 3. Turn on the `road_influence` switch and run the model again.
-(Note: this may  How is it different from before?
+What difference do you see in the simulation?
 4. Right-click on the map and click `Edit`.
 Change `max-pxcor` to `848` and `max-pycor` to `1211`.
 You will see that the Box is now changed to Sejong's raster dimension: 849 x 1212.
 Set patch size as `0.3` (or `0.2` and `0.1` depending on your screen resolution.
 Try several.) so that we can see the whole screen.
 (Note: If an error message comes up for some reason, click `Dismiss` and try again twice.
 On the third go, the map will be loaded fine.)

 ![](statics/Sup2_sleuth5.PNG)